You've heard it before

 GangwonSlow & melancholic⭐ The original

 Born in the deep mountains of Gangwon Province, Jeongseon Arirang is widely considered the oldest surviving Arirang and the wellspring from which the others flow.
 It is slow, almost weary — a melody you might sing at dusk after a long day, when the mountains are turning blue and the smoke is rising from the village below.
 There is no anger in it, only acceptance.
 It sounds like longing learning to live with itself.
-Today, the Jeongseon Arirang Center in Gangwon preserves the tradition and stages live performances.
+Today, the Jeongseon Arirang Training Hall (Korea Tourism Organization) in Gangwon preserves the tradition and stages live performances.

 🌊 Version #2 — The dancing one